Skip site navigation (1)Skip section navigation (2)

 Specify the suffix of a database to be used for storing the log

-the configuration and must support an ordered return of results
+configuration and must support an ordered return of results such as

-such as slapd-mdb(5) The access controls on the log database
+slapd-mdb(5) The access controls on the log database should prevent

-should prevent general access.
-The suffix entry of the log data-
+general access.
+The suffix entry of the log database will be created

 logops <operations>

-types are abandon, add, bind, compare, delete, extended, modify,
+are abandon, add, bind, compare, delete, extended, modify, modrdn,

-modrdn, search, and unbind.
-Aliases for common sets of opera-
+search, and unbind.
+Aliases for common sets of operations are also

 reads compare, search